 We test the drinking water for many constituents as required by state and federal regulations.
-This report shows the results of our monitoring for the period of January 1-December 31, 2020 and may include earlier data.
+This report shows the results of our monitoring for the period of January 1-December 31, 2022, and may include earlier data.

 There are ten wells located along the San Jacinto River from Valle Vista to San Jacinto that supply most of your drinking water.
-In 2020, 1.8% of domestic production was purchased from Eastern Municipal Water District (EMWD).
-Complete 2008 drinking water source assessments for all ten wells and our 2017 Sanitary Survey are available upon request at our district office located at 26385 Fairview Ave.
-Hemet, CA 92544 (951-658-3241) or from the State Water Resources Control Board, Drinking Water Field Office, 1350 Front Street, Room 2050, San Diego, CA 92101 (619-525-4159).
-The 2008 assessments determined our sources are most vulnerable to sewer collection systems, septic systems, agricultural and/or irrigation wells, and high-density housing.
+Complete drinking water source assessments (2002, 2014, 2022) for all ten wells and our 2017 Sanitary Survey are available upon request at our district office located at 26385 Fairview Ave.
+Hemet, CA 92544 (951-658-3241) or from the State Water Resources Control Board, Drinking Water Field Office, 2375 Northside Drive, Suite 100, San Diego, CA 92108 (619-525-4159).
+The assessments determined our sources are most vulnerable to sewer collection systems, septic systems, agricultural and/or irrigation wells, and high-density housing.

 LHMWD invites public participation at our monthly board meeting held at 3:00 PM on the third Thursday of every month at the LHMWD district office, 26385 Fairview Ave.
 Hemet, 92544.
-For more information contact Kristen Frankforter, 951-658-3241 ext.245 or email kfrankforter@lhmwd.org.
+For more information contact Kristen Frankforter, 951-658- 3241 ext.245 or email kfrankforter@lhmwd.org.

 Lake Hemet MWD treats all its ground water sources with chlorine disinfectant, either in liquid or tablet form.
 This is the only treatment added to the water we provide.
 There are 2 tie-ins to EMWD water, which also comes from local ground water sources and is treated similarly.
+In 2022, 2.46% of domestic demand was purchased from Eastern Municipal Water District (EMWD).

 Some people may be more vulnerable to contaminants in drinking water than the general population.
-Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
+Immuno- compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their health care providers.
 USEPA/Centers for Disease Control (CDC) guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline (1-800-426-4791).